tramsauer/raddo/README.md

 If errors arise, `GDAL` binaries might be missing.
 When using *conda*, `conda install -c conda-forge gdal` should work.
 On Ubuntu (and derivates) using the `UbuntuGIS-ppa` seems to be working quite well.
-Using the dockerized version of raddo eliminates these difficulties.
+Using the **containerized** version of raddo eliminates these difficulties.

 ## Usage <a name="Usage"></a>